sdegutis/immaculatalibrary.com/app/data/movies/the-jewellers-shop.md

 * Buy DVD at [Amazon](https://www.amazon.com/Jewellers-Shop-Burt-Lancaster/dp/B000MTEKG4)
 * Watch on [FORMED](https://watch.formed.org/the-jeweller-s-shop-a-modern-mystery-by-pope-john-paul-ii)

+### Overview

-**Overview**: Movie based on a play by St. John Paul II, showing his vision of the permanence of marriage, the ideal of self-sacrifice both inside and outside marriage, and the resoluteness and selflessness of true love.
+Movie based on a play by St. John Paul II, showing his vision of the permanence of marriage, the ideal of self-sacrifice both inside and outside marriage, and the resoluteness and selflessness of true love.

+### Review

-**Review**: Can be very inspiring and encouraging, heartwarming and moving.
+Can be very inspiring and encouraging, heartwarming and moving.

+### Caveats

-**Caveats**: Can be too confusing and emotional for younger viewers.
+Can be too confusing and emotional for younger viewers.